-As you pick apart a traditional monolithic back-end codebase into discrete functions, you realise that a whole raft of responsibilities can be outsourced to a specialist service provider — saving you time and money.
+As you pick apart a traditional monolithic back-end codebase into discrete functions, you realise that a whole raft of responsibilities can be outsourced to a serverless computing provider — saving you time and money.
 This has been referred to by Patrick Debois as building “servicefull” systems.

 Many services nowadays are designed to be accessed directly from web application running in the user’s browser — cutting out the need to develop custom back-end components for a whole range of things.